magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 Options:
   -h, --help                 Print this help info.
   -e, --js-env VAL           Set the environment to run tests within, eg. slimer, phantom, node,
                                   or rhino to VAL.
   -n, --namespaces NS        Conj NS onto namespaces whose tests will be run.
 All tests will be run if
                                   ommitted.
   -s, --suite-ns NS          Set test entry point.
 If this is not provided, a namespace will be
                                   generated to NS.
   -O, --optimizations LEVEL  Set the optimization level to LEVEL.
   -o, --out-file VAL         Set output file for test script to VAL.
   -c, --cljs-opts VAL        Set compiler options for CLJS to VAL.
+  -u, --update-fs?
+Only if this is set does the next task's filset include
+                                  and generated or compiled cljs from the tests.
   -x, --exit?
 Exit immediately with reporter's exit code.
 ```